 Students who are not satisfied with the marks/grade awarded to them in the TEE may apply in prescribed form for re-evaluation within one month from the date of declaration of results, i.e. the date on which results are made available on the University website on payment of prescribed fee (which is Rs.
-750/- at present) per course is payable online.
+750% at present) per course is payable online.
 The better of the two scores of original marks/grade and marks/grade after re-evaluation will be considered and updated in the student's record.

-Re-evaluation is permissible in TEE only and not in practical, project report, workshop, assignment, tutorials, seminar, etc. A sample application form with rules and regulations for this purpose is available at the University's website.
+Re-evaluation is permissible in TEE (theory course) only and NOT in practical, project report/dissertation, assignment, and tutorial.
+A sample application form with rules and regulations for this purpose is available at the University's website.